jakartaee/cdi-tck/README.md

 * ide-configs - useful settings for Eclipse and Intellij IDEs
 * impl - The core set of tests, excluding those that depend on web and full platform containers
 * lang-model - A standalone test suite for the CDI language model; see its [README](./lang-model/README.adoc)
-* web - The extra tests that depend on the web and full platform
+* web - The extra tests that depend on the web profile and full platform
 * README.md - this doc
-* README-list.adoc - Notes on changes being introduced by the CDI-lite effort